Gaussian Probabilities and Expectation Propagation: Results

-The sensitivity of error to the number of polyhedral constraints $m$ is also an important question.
-Figure \ref{fig:results}G-I gives these empirical results: Panel G plots errors by number of polyhedral face constraints $m$ instead of by Gaussian dimension $n$.
-In this row of the figure, all cases use $n=10$ dimensions, and we show polyhedral sizes of $m = \{2,4,8,10,12,16,32,64\}$.
-Larger numbers of constraints/polyhedral faces do imply larger error, trending up by roughly an order of magnitude or two.
-The errors shown in Figure \ref{fig:results}H seem largely invariant to the value $\log Z$ itself.
-However, Panel I still indicates some upward trend, as we would expect.
+Figure \ref{fig:generalresults} only shows cases where the number of polyhedral constraints is the same as the dimensionality of the Gaussian ($m=n$).
+The sensitivity of error to the number of constraints $m$ is also an important question.
+Figure \ref{fig:generalresultspoly} gives these empirical results.
+We use the same setup as Figure \ref{fig:generalresults} with only one change: Panel A plots errors by number of polyhedral face constraints $m$ instead of by Gaussian dimension $n$.
+In this figure all cases use $n=10$ dimensions, and we show polyhedral sizes of $m = \{2,4,8,10,12,16,32,64\}$.
+It seems from Panel A that larger numbers of constraints/polyhedral faces do imply larger error, trending up by roughly an order of magnitude or two.
+This is an interesting finding that will be revisited in the theoretical discussion: for a given dimension $n$, more polyhedral constraints (more factors) implies higher EP error.
+The errors shown in B and C seem largely invariant to the condition number of the covariance and the value $\log Z$ itself.
+However, Panel D still shows the error in the whitened space and indicates again some upward trend, as we would expect.

-Figure \ref{fig:results}D-I, namely the arbitrary polyhedral cases, show error rates that may in many cases be unacceptable.
-Though EP still performs well often, the reliability of the algorithm is not what it is in the hyperrectangular case of Figure \ref{fig:results}A-C.
+Figure \ref{fig:generalresults} and \ref{fig:generalresultspoly} show error rates that may in many cases be unacceptable.
+Though EP still performs well often, the reliability of the algorithm is not what it is in the hyperrectangular case of Figure \ref{fig:axisresults}.
+We now test special cases where true answers are known, which will further our understanding of the strengths and weaknesses of the EP approach.